 - Tenant to Landlord (End of Lease) [.pdf] – no prior notice is required in Arizona at the end of a fixed-term lease, but it is recommended to send the landlord a letter.

-- Tenant to Landlord (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in Arizona for month-to-month leases or “at will” tenants that pay rent month-to-month.
+- Tenant to Landlord (Month-to-Month) [.pdf] – notice is required at least 30 days prior to the start of the next rental month in Arizona for month-to-month leases or “at will” tenants that pay rent month-to-month.

 - Landlord to Tenant (End of Lease) [.pdf] – no prior notice is required in Arizona at the end of a fixed-term lease, but it is recommended to send the tenant a letter.

-- Landlord to Tenant (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in Arizona for month-to-month leases or “at will” tenants that pay rent month-to-month.
+- Landlord to Tenant (Month-to-Month) [.pdf] – notice is required at least 30 days prior to the start of the next rental month in Arizona for month-to-month leases or “at will” tenants that pay rent month-to-month.

 Read further to learn more about notice requirements and the residential lease termination process in Arizona.

 A residential lease termination notice is delivered to a tenant when a landlord requests to end the lease agreement.
 The ultimate goal of this notice is to have the tenant move out of the property within the specific time frame indicated by Arizona law.

 Under the Arizona Residential Landlord and Tenant Act, there are three types of leases in Arizona.
 They are weekly, month-to-month, and for longer than one month (usually one year or perhaps longer).